saikrn112/saikrn112/README.md

 ---

 About me:

-I am a Master's student in Robotics at Worcester Polytechnic Institute
+- Master's student in Robotics at Worcester Polytechnic Institute
-- Prior to this I was working at Quantitative Brokers (QB) as a Senior C++ software developer
+- I was working at Quantitative Brokers (QB) as a Senior C++ software developer previoulsy
-- Currently working on Computer Vision applications Robotics
+- Currently working on Computer Vision applications for Robotics